vgXhc/madison_zoning/README.md

-# madison_zoning
+# Zoning in Madison
-Assessing how much land is zoned as single-family residential in Madison (WI).
+Goal: Assess how much residential land is zoned to only allow single-family housing in Madison (WI).